 Pages that have a valid AMP version will be served within the mobile results as a carousel above the rest of the results for a particular topic.

-For example, the top stories section of Google’s results on the example above displays AMP versions of ‘mars’ related news stories, above both the news and regular results for that query.
-This is clearly a huge opportunity for publishers who have created AMP versions of their content to outrank those who are slow to adopt AMP.
+For example, the top stories section of Google’s results in the example above displays AMP versions of ‘mars’ related news stories, above both the news and regular results for that query.
+This is a huge opportunity for publishers who have created AMP versions of their content to outrank those who are slow to adopt AMP.

 Examples of AMP